sussex-ase-group-3/puzzle-webapp/docs/organisation-plan.md

 - Quality assurance: Mei Happs
 - Backend developer: Daiqi Yang, Tim Bartlett, Yash Patel
 - Frontend developer: Tim Bartlett, Yash Patel
-- Unassigned: Abhishek Palaparthi

-Unassigned members will be assigned roles as soon as they have joined the GitHub and communicated their skills and desired roles.

 ## Responsibilities